teamputtygen/hn-docs/docs/administrator/groups.rst

 Manage Groups
 =============

+*To simplify, groups are to be considered the same as sub-tenants, as they provide the required isolation level.*

 Groups can be managed through the Keycloak's UI within `SixSq's Federated Identity Portal`_.

 Upon registration in Nuvla, account managers will be given (if requested) *admin* privileges in their respective tenant.
 Tenant account managers belong to the **admin** group in Keycloak, and have full management privileges within that realm.